-Verify with personnel using power supplied by the unit and notify them power will be turned off.
+Check with personnel using power supplied by the unit and notify them power will be turned off.
 Verify the power shutdown will not create any hazards by accidentally turning off equipment that needs to remain running (pumps, compressors, lights, etc.).

 - 1. Remove all loads from the receptacles. - 2.
 Switch the individual circuit breakers for each light OFF (O). - 3.
 Switch the main circuit breaker OFF (O). - 4.
-Move the control power switch to STOP.
+Set the control power switch to STOP.

-Shutting Down the Unit-Power Zone-DLA (If Equipped)
+Shutting Down the Unit (with PowerZone Controller, If Equipped)

-Verify with personnel using power supplied by the unit and notify them power will be turned off.
+Check with personnel using power supplied by the unit and notify them power is going to be turned off.
 Verify the power shutdown will not create any hazards by accidentally turning off equipment that needs to remain running (pumps, compressors, lights, etc.).

-- 1. Remove all loads from the receptacles. - 2.
-Turn the lights off using the controller. - 3.
-Switch the main circuit breaker OFF (O). - 4.
-Press the Stop (O) button. - 5.
-After the unit shuts down, switch the control power switch OFF (O).
+- 1. Remove all loads from the receptacles.

+- 2. Turn the lights OFF using the controller.

+- 3. Switch the outlet breaker OFF (O).

+- 4. Press the Stop (O) button.

+- 5. After the unit shuts down, switch the main circuit breaker OFF (O).

-NOTE: Disconnect the battery if the unit will be stored for an extended period.
+NOTE: Disconnect the battery if the unit is to be stored for an extended period.
 Refer to the engine operator's manual for additional extended storage procedures.